zingale/computational_astrophysics/content/machine-learning/neural-net-improvements.md

 ## Use a different minimization technique

+We only explored gradient descent.
+But there are improvements to this (like momentum that we mentioned previously) as well as alternate minimization techniques we could use (some of which don't need the gradient at all).

 ## Different types of layers / connections

+We only considered a dense network: every node on one layer was connected to every node on the adjacent layer.
+But there are alternatives.

+For example, a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) performs a convolution on a layer with some kernel.
+This helps identifying features.

 ## More hidden layers

+There is no restriction on the number of hidden layers we can use.
+Each additional hidden layer means an additional matrix is added to our network.
+For our code, we'd simply need to backpropagate the error to each hidden layer and compute the update to the new matrix.

 ## Auto-differentiation libraries

+At some point, with all of these options, doing all of the differentiation / chain-rule by hand becomes burdensome and prone to errors.
+For this reason, libraries often use automatic differentiation libraries, like [JAX](https://jax.readthedocs.io/en/latest/) which can take the derivatives of our python functions themselves.